Greg-T8/LearningPython/Books/learning_python/notes.md

 >>> S[:]			# Slicing from index 0 to the end of the string 'Code'
 ```
-- Strings also support concatenation and repetition.
+Strings also support concatenation and repetition:
 ```python
 >>> S
 'Code'